 One of the great strengths of music in Charterhouse is the quality of teaching.
-There are six full-time members of staff, all of whom bring a considerable breadth of professional experience to their teaching, providing pupils with a huge variety of musical opportunities at the highest level.
+There are five full-time members of staff, all of whom bring a considerable breadth of professional experience to their teaching, providing pupils with a huge variety of musical opportunities at the highest level.

 To learn more about Music at Charterhouse please view our video below: